TulipSMP/Tiramisu/doc/getting-started.md

   pass: 'passwordSecure'
   db: 'tiramisu'
 ```
 Make sure the `user` value is the user you want the bot to use to connect to your MySQL instance, and `pass` is the password it should use to connect.
 Set to `''` for a blank password.
-If your MySQL server is hosted on a seperate machine to that of the bot, you will want to change `host` to that of the machine running MySQL.
+If your MySQL server is hosted on a seperate machine to that of the bot, you will want to change `host` to that of the machine running MySQL. `db` is the name of the database to connect to.

 #### Bot Token